 Contact the AKC

-1. They encourage you to visit your new puppy multiple times prior to bringing them home.
+1. They encourage you and your family to visit the puppy multiple times before bringing them home.

-3. The dogs and puppies on site are healthy, bright-eyed, and have appropriate levels of energy.
+3. The dogs and puppies on site are healthy, bright-eyed, and have appropriate energy levels.

 4. They do not require that you use a specific veterinarian so long as you use a veterinarian.

 5. Requires a puppy contract that includes a spay/neuter clause and a “return to breeder” clause, should you ever be unable to care for the puppy.

 6. The breeder has a waiting list for their puppies.